At Hacton, the Early Years Foundation Stage consists of:

-In Hacton Early Years we aim to develop children’s learning and intellectual curiosity within a safe and motivating environment.
-We have a positive approach to behaviour and will help your child develop a responsible attitude and an awareness of the needs and feelings of others.
+At Hacton, we aim to develop children’s learning and intellectual curiosity within a safe and motivating environment.
+We have a positive approach to behaviour and will help your child to develop a responsible attitude and an awareness of the needs and feelings of others.

 ‘What have you done at school today?’

-Your child may come out of the school and answer this questions as ‘nothing’ or ‘just playing’ but we can assure you that your child is doing a lot more than that!
-We fully encourage learning through play but there is a very tight curriculum we need to follow to ensure that children are always learning, challenging their knowledge and developing new skills.
+Your child may come out of their EYFS setting each day and answer this question with ‘nothing’ or ‘just playing’ but we can assure you that your child is doing a lot more than that!
+We fully encourage learning through play but there is a very tight curriculum that we need to follow to ensure that children are always learning, challenging their knowledge and developing new skills.

 Early Years Foundation Stage Curriculum